MMuessen/VastData_Interview/README.md

 ### Why Vast is the perfect place for me

 If there is one thing I love, its learning and being challenged.
 I love being uncomfortable, and being stretched which is why I love the startup world!
-I get a great deal of accomplishment solving problems, especially when I am able to find a new better way to solve them.
+I get a great deal of accomplishment solving problems, especially when I am able to find a new creative way to solve them.
 I love knowing that I showed up for my customers, hearing their challenged, empathizing with them, and then making it my personal mission to find a way to make that problem dissapear.
 Vasts disruptive technology is a game changer and I am very excited to not only personally learn a new area of technology, but am incredibly excited about the future of the company.

 ### Why I am the perfect candidate for Vast